 The purpose of this internal procedure is to ensure the right service is delivered at the right time, by providing timely support to children and their families within the Children and Learning Service.

-The desired outcome is that all interventions are proportionate to the child's needs and at the optimum level to have the maximum impact and benefit for the child and their family, using resources in the most efficient manner.
-The child and family should experience the process as seamless and without delay.
-Key relationships should be maintained where this is in the child’s best interest.
+The desired outcome is that all interventions are proportionate to the child's needs and have the maximum impact and benefit for the child and their family, using resources in the most efficient manner.
+The family and child's experience should be seamless and without delay.

-This document describes the transition arrangements that should be followed when a child's needs move from Universal Services to Early Help Services to tier 4 statutory services, and vice versa.
-It should be read in conjunction with:
+This document describes the transition arrangements that should be followed when a child's needs move from Universal Services to Early Help Services to Statutory Services, and vice versa.

 - Universal Needs provided by Universal Services;